and1er/workspace-setup/README.md

 ### 1. Create a VM

+* Goals are:
-* The goal is to make a VM available for incoming SSH connections and work there via VSCode Remote-SSH connection.
+  1. VM is available for SSH connections (via terminal and VSCode Remote-SSH).
-  That helps to avoid VM UI usage.
+  2. VM has local Ansible installation for self-provisioning.
 * VM could be created with any way (I'm gonna try and note different approaches)
   1. a local VM (VirtualBox, Hyper-V, VMWare etc);
      * [manual](./vm-creation/manual/README.md);